intel/he-toolkit/kit/README.md

   pip install argcomplete
   ```

-- If you have used `hekit init` command than you are set to go.
-Otherwise, if
+- If you have used the `hekit init` command then you are ready to start using
-  you would like to set it manually adding the following line in your shell
+  the feature.
+Otherwise, if you would like to set it manually add the
-  initialization script e.g. `.bashrc` file.
+  following line to your shell initialization script e.g. `.bashrc` file
   ```
   eval "$(register-python-argcomplete hekit.py)"
   ```